Code4Blessings/task-manager/README.md

 2. Setup the call with the query
 3. Use the promise methods to setup the success/error handlers
 4. Test your work!

+#### Challenge: Create a model for tasks

+1. Define the model with description and completed fields
+2. Create a new instance of the model
+3. Save the model to the database
+4. Test your work!